 HISTORY OF REPUBLIC OF SINGAPORE YACHT CLUB

-The members of today's RSYC take pride in the Club's distinguished heritage, which goes back to Singapore's early days as a British colony.
-The Club's legacy is aptly symbolised by the Lipton Cup, a trophy donated to the RSYC in 1923 by the legendary yachtsman and tea merchant, Sir Thomas Lipton.
-By joining the Club, the current members have followed in the wake of the many socially and politically prominent personalities who were Singapore's yachtsmen in the past.
+RSYC members today take pride in the Club’s distinguished heritage, which goes back to Singapore’s early days as a British colony.
+The Lipton Cup, a trophy donated to the RSYC in 1923 by the legendary yachtsman and tea merchant, Sir Thomas Lipton, aptly symbolizes the Club’s legacy.
+By joining the Club, the current members have followed in the wake of the many socially and politically prominent personalities who were Singapore’s yachtsmen in the past.

-The RSYC is descended from the Singapore Yacht Club.
-The Club's most prominent member in the 1800s was W.H.
+Descended from the Singapore Yacht Club, RSYC’s most prominent member in the 1800s was W.H.
 Read, a Scottish merchant who served as commodore for many years.
-Read was also the president of the Tanglin Club and a founder of what is now the Singapore Turf Club.
-In 1843, Read rode the winner in Singapore's first formal horse race.
+Read was also the president of The Tanglin Club and a founder of what is now the Singapore Turf Club.
+In 1843, Read rode the winner in Singapore’s first formal horse race.

-Read was a close friend of one of the Royal Navy's most famous officers, Admiral of the Fleet the Honourable Sir Henry Keppel, whose name is immortalised by Keppel Harbour.
-When Keppel came to Singapore to fight pirates in 1843, he "umpired" a Singapore regatta organised by Read.
-Thanks largely to Read, the Singapore sailing regattas became a local tradition, regularly drawing large crowds to the shore to watch the race near what is now the heart of Singapore's financial district.
+Read was a close friend of one of the Royal Navy’s most famous officers, Admiral of the Fleet the Honorable Sir Henry Keppel, whose name is immortalized by Keppel Harbour.
+When Keppel came to Singapore to fight pirates in 1843, he “umpired” a Singapore regatta organized by Read.
+Thanks largely to Read, the Singapore sailing regattas became a local tradition, regularly drawing large crowds to the shore to watch the race near what is now the heart of Singapore’s financial district.